CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * GPA calculations functionality -> ExcelFormatter.java, ExcelFileExporter.java
   * Created JUnit tests-> every file inside the test directory

-## Sprint 2 Project Status
+## Sprint 3 Project Status
 Base Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
 The three basic scene GUI visuals have been implemented: Login, Courses Overview, and Course.
 Next Steps:
 * Jon - Continue refactor and GUI scenes course overview and course.
-* Bailey - Connect the GUI with model and make sure that all features are acceable from the GUI
+* Bailey - Added logging files and frame workd to more in depth logs as needed
-  * Next Step: Continue adding model back in features to the GUI and add Travic ci Junit testing and connecting further featuers to the model
+  * Next Step: Add more detailed log messages and impment the cml into a gui window
 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.
 * Rebekah -  Transition to working on the GUI.
 * Alex - Got the JUnit tests working and the Excel exporting feature backend working